JCudak/Hubble/helm/README.md

 ```

 After that, You can check if the k8s pods were succesfully created with `kubectl get pods -w` (`-w` stands for watch).
+Keep in mind, that this installation will create a 8GB PVC (persistent volume claim) on Your local file-system.

 To actually interact with our installation, we'll make use of Mongo Express.
 Install it with:
 ```bash